bomj321/test-seek/README.md

 ## Peculiarities

-I have used next-auth to control the session, primeReact and primeFlex to styles and components and redux.
+I have used next-auth to control the session, primeReact and primeFlex to styles and redux.

 ## Credentials